FAQ & Policies

 • Do you offer prenatal classes?

-At the moment, I do not offer specifically pre/postnatal classes (maybe one day!).
+At the moment, I do not offer specifically perinatal classes (maybe one day!).
+I do have lots of experience working with prenatal and postpartum clients.

 • I'm working through an injury.
 Should I be doing pilates?